DMP Advantages and Disadvantages

 4. Creditors can ask for increased payments at any time

-A DMP is an informal agreement.
-It is not legally binding on you or your creditors.
-This means that your creditors can request a review of your financial circumstances at any time and demand that you increase your monthly payments if they feel the payment that you are currently making is too low.
+The Plan is not legally binding on you or your creditors.
+This means they can request a review of your financial circumstances at any time.
+They may demand that you increase your monthly payments if they feel you can afford more.

 5. No legal protection for you or your property